-Our operating expenses since inception have consisted primarily of research and development activities and general and administrative costs.
+We classify our operating expenses into two categories: research and development, and general and administrative expenses.
 Personnel costs, including salaries, benefits, bonuses and equity-based compensation expense, comprise a significant component of each of these expense categories.
 We allocate expenses associated with personnel costs based on the nature of work associated with these resources.